 Health education initiatives

-The Department actively promotes healthy eating and physical activity.
-Schools support a whole-school approach to health education through the following initiatives:
+We actively promote healthy eating and physical activity and Victorian schools support a whole-school approach to health education through the following initiatives:

 For more information, see: Food Ideas for Home and School